What Would You Do?

 visible on the back side of the artwork).
 Each submission of artwork must be accompanied

-by a brief (written) statement of how the artwork responds to the question, "What
+by a brief (written) statement of how the artwork responds to one of the contest prompts.

 - SONG OR VIDEO: No longer than 5 minutes in length and must be submitted in a widely recognized format